GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/3-guarda-fortress/corrosion.md

         - The goal is to go from the Zone 9 Harken, rest at the Zone 10 Fountain, and proceed onward to Ixion's room and the GWO fight
         - It is critical that you _not_ enter the Solider's Room or Servant's Quarters
         - When you reach Ixion's speak to Dalian (GWO 8, Blackmail) or Clemente (GWO 6, Mastermind) and have over the evidence
-        - Proceed to the GWO
+        - Proceed to the GWO and either kill it or let MC die ("Accept death")
-        - As noted, defeating the GWO is optional
         - When you're back in town check to see if the corrosion sentries were registered properly